Maksim Chmerkovskiy Shares Adorable Video Of His Baby’s Huge Achievement

 Mrs. Chmerkovskiy said in August that her and Maksim’s child had actually used his strength to pull out a chunk of her hair.

 “He ripped out a clump of my hair right here,” Peta told E!
 News last month of her baby.
-The DWTS pro revealed that her son was so strong that “a little tear rolled down” her cheek as he grabbed a hold of her hair.
+The DWTS pro revealed that her son was so strong that “a little tear rolled down” her cheek as he grabbed hold of her hair.

 “He’ll grab the food bowl [and] throw it wherever he can,” she then continued of their baby son.
 “He’s very cheeky right now.”